 Image: Dufour-Gosselin Wedding, SS.
 Peter & Paul Church, Lewiston, 1957

-The Victor Labrecque Photographic Collection was acquired by the Franco-American Collection in 2002, after Labrecque's death, through the generosity of his daughter, Pauline Moreau.
+The Victor Labrecque Photographic Collection was acquired by the Franco-American Collection in 2002, after Victor Labrecque's death, through the generosity of his daughter, Pauline Moreau.
 The collection consists of some 5,000 negatives spanning more than 350 distinct events, of which the majority (approximately 200) are weddings.

 Victor Labrecque was born in Lewiston in 1926 to French-Canadian parents, Louis and Marie (Samson) Labrecque.
 The youngest of 15 children, he was the only one of his siblings to be born in the United States.
 He taught himself photography while at St. Dominic High School, and was the photographer for the yearbook, L'Echo in 1945.

-Together, the Labrecque Collection offers an insight into the world of Lewiston-Auburn's Franco-American community between 1947-1963.
+The Labrecque Collection offers an insight into the world of Lewiston-Auburn's Franco-American community between 1947-1963.
 The photographs are particularly valuable for assessing middle-class family life and religious traditions, especially with regard to the Catholic Church before the Second Vatican Council.